ramanv0/Mali/README.md

 - feature vectors (~250 MB): `bodmas.npz`
 - metadata (~12 MB): `bodmas_metadata.csv`

-They are sorted by the timestamp in the ascending order (i.e., each feature vector corresponds to one row in the metadata file). `bodmas_metadata.csv` has three columns, indicating SHA-256, when the sample first appeared, and malware family.
+They are sorted by the timestamp in ascending order (i.e., each feature vector corresponds to one row in the metadata file). `bodmas_metadata.csv` has three columns, indicating SHA-256, when the sample first appeared, and malware family.
 If the malware family is empty, then it’s a benign sample.

 To load the feature vectors, you need to load `bodmas.npz` (a numpy compressed format) with the following code.
 Note that the feature values are unnormalized, which is fine for classifiers like gradient-boosted decision tree, but you may need to normalize them first when applying an MLP classifier.